 - Reports on matters such as new IP generation, incomes and revenues of the business, etc. in Annex D(ii) submitted before 30 June. - 7.3.
 CUHK will appoint a Entrepreneurship Consultant to assist and monitor the commercialization of the awarded Start-ups.
 The Entrepreneurship Consultant and any authorized person acting on behalf of the Government shall be allowed to perform random checks of documents, records, etc. of the awarded companies to ensure their compliance with the guidelines and requirements relevant to TSSSU. - 7.4.
 If any CUHK IP is involved, the companies should make necessary licensing arrangement according to CUHK IP Policy.
 If any non-CUHK IP ownership is involved, the companies are responsible to conduct all necessary due diligence and clear all IP related issues with CUHK via ORKTS prior to the application. - 7.5.
 CUHK reserves the right to own a certain percentage of shares in an awarded Start-up.
 Such arrangement will be made on a case-by-case basis. - 7.6.
-Any material modification to the recommended business proposal of a start-up (including but not limited to change of PIC and key team members of the start-up, cancellation of milestones, change of business scope, expected overspending on any broad category of the budget etc.) will require prior approval from CUHK. - 7.7.
-Any material modification to the budget including adding a new budget item should be reported in Annex E when seeking the approval from CUHK. - 7.8.
+Any material modification to the recommended business proposal of a start-up (including but not limited to change of PIC and key team members of the start-up, cancellation of milestones, change of business scope, etc.) should be reported in Annex E(ii) when seeking the prior approval from CUHK. - 7.7.
+Any material modification to the budget within the reimbursable period including adding a new budget item and expected overspending on any broad category of the budget should be reported in Annex E(i) when seeking the prior approval from CUHK. - 7.8.
 The Commissioner for Innovation and Technology and any authorized person acting on behalf of the Government may conduct random checks of the documents, records, etc. of the company to ensure their compliance with the ITC Application and Reimbursement Guidelines for TSSSU, this document, and requirements relevant to the funding support.